-Revenu Québec intends to recover over $2 billion by 2018-2019 through the measures implemented to fight tax evasion in the restaurant sector.
+Revenu Québec has recovered more than $2 billion through the measures implemented to fight tax evasion in the restaurant sector.

 Our goal is to reduce the loss of tax revenues — estimated at $420 million for 2007-2008 — by ensuring that taxes paid by customers are remitted to the government and that restaurant establishments report all their income.

-Since November 1, 2011, all restaurateurs have been required to provide their customers with bills.
-Moreover, restaurateurs who are QST registrants must produce bills with a sales recording module (SRM).
-Since February 1, 2016, all operators of bars and all persons that ordinarily make supplies in bars and resto bars are also required to meet these obligations.
+All restaurateurs and caterers are required to provide their customers with bills.
+Moreover, restaurateurs and caterers who are registered for the QST must produce bills with a sales recording module (SRM).
+This also applies to operators of bars and persons that ordinarily make supplies in bars and resto bars.

 Customers have the right to expect that restaurateurs report their actual sales and that they remit to the government the taxes collected on each sale.
 Moreover, tax evasion in the restaurant sector results in unfair competition for law-abiding restaurateurs.
 It is a matter of fairness for all taxpayers.